JuliaLang/www.julialang.org/blog/2023/07/PSA-dont-use-threadid.md

 The simplest (though not recommended longterm) quickfix if you happen to use `@threads` is to replace usages of `@threads for ...` with `@threads :static for ...`.
 The reason for this is that the `:static` scheduler for `@threads` does not allow the asynchronous task migration and yielding that causes the bug in the first place.

 However, this is not a good long term solution because
-1) It's relying on guard rails to prevent otherwise incorrect code to be correct
+1) It's relying on non-obvious implicit guard rails to prevent otherwise incorrect code to be correct
 2) `@threads :static` is not cooperative or composable, that means that if code inside your `@threads :static` loop also does multithreading, your code could be reduced to worse than single-threaded speeds, or even deadlock.

 ### Better fix: Work directly with tasks